dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 1. Download the desired Dapr CLI from the latest [Dapr Release](https://github.com/dapr/cli/releases)
 2. Unpack it (e.g. dapr_linux_amd64.tar.gz, dapr_windows_amd64.zip)
 3. Move it to your desired location.
-   - For Linux/MacOS - `/usr/local/bin`
+   - For Linux/MacOS `/usr/local/bin` is recommended.
    - For Windows, create a directory and add this to your System PATH.
 For example create a directory called `C:\dapr` and add this directory to your User PATH, by editing your system environment variable.
 {{% /codetab %}}
 {{< /tabs >}}